contensis/docs-delivery-http/model/image.md

 > **Note** The caption property allows instance specific text to be associated with a linked image asset.

-Transformations set against the image are appended a query string parameters to the sys.uri, so that when requested the transformations are applied using the image API.
+Transformations set against the image are appended as query string parameters to the sys.uri, so that when requested the transformations are applied using the image API.

+When the entry is requested without a linkDepth, the uri is not set however the transformations are still returned along with the image link.

 ## Example